Coronavirus (COVID 19) Travel Updates

 Is my holiday going to take place as planned?

-Should the UK FCO continue to advise against travel or impose severe restrictions on movement within a country that we are operating to, we will be in touch with our customers to discuss and advise as to whether we will need to amend itineraries or cancel trips as needed.
+Should the UK FCDO advise against travel or should they or the local destination government impose severe restrictions on movement within a country that we are operating to, we will be in touch with our customers to discuss and advise as to whether we will need to amend itineraries or cancel trips as needed.
 We will provide alternative holidays or change your departure date if possible.

 What happens if I choose to postpone, change or cancel my trip?

-- Postponing travel: please speak to your travel expert up to 7 days prior to departure and they will advise whether it will be possible to postpone your trip to a later date.
+- Postponing travel: please speak to your travel expert as soon as possible prior to departure and they will advise whether it will be possible to postpone your trip to a later date.
 If this is possible we will not charge you an administration fee and we will work with our suppliers to minimise costs wherever possible.
 If we can change your date you may be required to pay additional costs if the price of your new travel dates differs due to seasonal rate differences.
 Equally, if the cost of your postponed trip is less, we will refund you the difference.

-- Changing the destination: If you would like to change to another holiday destination up to 7 days prior to departure your travel expert will advise what is possible.
+- Changing the destination: If you would like to change to another holiday destination prior to departure your travel expert will advise what is possible.
 We will not charge you an administration fee, however, you may be required to pay additional costs.
 Likewise, a refund may be due if the cost of your new holiday costs less than your original holiday.

 Important note: You will need to update your travel insurer regarding any change to your travel dates and or destination.

-- Transferring your booking to someone else: You can transfer your existing booking to another person suggested by you (subject to agreement by our suppliers), by giving us notice in writing at least 7 days before departure.
+- Transferring your booking to someone else: You can transfer your existing booking to another person suggested by you (subject to agreement by our suppliers), by giving us notice in writing as soon as possible prior to departure.
 The replacement traveller must satisfy and fulfil any conditions that apply to the holiday, and all costs of the original booking, and both you and the new traveller are responsible for paying all costs we incur before the transfer can be made by us.
 We will not charge an administration fee but we will need to pass on any costs which our suppliers impose

 How will I know if my travel plans are going to be affected?

-We continue to monitor the World Health Organisation, Public Health England, Foreign and Commonwealth Office and ABTA guidance on a daily basis for all of the destinations that we visit, and we will contact our customers in departure date order if the government advice is against travel and as a consequence requires alterations to their holiday.
+We continue to monitor the World Health Organisation, Public Health England, Foreign, Commonwealth & Development Office and ABTA guidance on a daily basis for all of the destinations that we visit, and we will contact our customers in departure date order if the government advice is against travel and as a consequence requires alterations to their holiday.

 What will happen if Discover the World has to cancel or make a significant change to my holiday as a result of Coronavirus?